-What the scientist discovered is that the trees surrounding the stump, ...., feed it....keeping it alive.
+What the scientist discovers is that the trees surrounding the stump, feed it, keeping it alive.

-And as he further explored, he discovered that the trees of the forest are constantly feeding one another.
+And as he further explores, he discovers that the trees of the forest are constantly feeding one another.

-We need each other!
+Like the trees, we humans need each other!